Please do not hesitate to contact us for all your Accessibility and Accommodation questions at Columbia College!

 Note Taking Services

 Students who are interested in becoming a note taker need to complete the Note Taker Application.
+Peer Note Taker applicants will need to be approved by the DSPS office and their Instructor; please check your student email after applying for next steps.

 Additional Services